perladvent/perldotcom/content/article/_pub_1999_09_topaz.md

 {
-   "thumbnail" : null,
+   "categories" : "community",
-   "draft" : null,
+   "tags" : [
+      "c",
+      "internals",
+      "systems-programming-languages"
+   ],
    "authors" : [
       "chip-salzenberg"
    ],
+   "image" : null,
+   "draft" : null,
+   "title" : "Topaz: Perl for the 22nd Century", "slug" : "/pub/1999/09/topaz.html",
+   "date" : "1999-09-28T00:00:00-08:00",
+   "thumbnail" : null,
    "description" : " Introduction One of the more interesting talks at the O'Reilly 1999 Open Source Convention was by Chip Salzenberg, one of the core developers of Perl.
-He described his work on Topaz, a new effort to completely re-write the internals...", "image" : null,
+He described his work on Topaz, a new effort to completely re-write the internals..."
-   "categories" : "community",
-   "slug" : "/pub/1999/09/topaz",
-   "date" : "1999-09-28T00:00:00-08:00",
-   "title" : "Topaz: Perl for the 22nd Century", "tags" : [
-      "c",
-      "internals",
-      "systems-programming-languages"
-   ]
 }